Langhalsdino/StageMate/README.md

 The transcription configuration contains the **information about each point on the slides and their following actions**. <br>
 The JSON file `node-js/processing/sample_data.json` contains this configuration and can be adjusted to your needs.

-The structure of the file can be created according the following template and should be straight forward to adapt.
+The structure of the file can be created according to the following template and should be straight forward to adapt.
 ```json
 [{
         "slide": 0,